(Masters in Counselling Candidate), Practicum Student

 Lara has worked and trained in the local Narrative Therapy community since 2013, and is currently completing her Masters in Social work with an Indigenous Specialization.
 Lara is committed to, and experienced in, supporting folks in renegotiating their relationships to addictions, anxiety, depression, trauma, post birth, family and parenting concerns, grief and loss, and concerns related to sexuality, gender identity, sexual orientation, homophobia and transphobia.

-Contact Lara to book an appointment at my office: email@example.com
+Contact Lara to book an appointment at our office: firstname.lastname@example.org

 (MA, Registered Clinical Counsellor), Associate